tachibana-shin/vue-auth3/docs/guide/requests.md

 How requests are made is central to the vue-auth plugin so it's important to understand the request/response lifecycle.

-Under the hood the, all requests to the API are made using the HTTP driver and all of the methods will always return a `Promise` by `axios`.
+Under the hood, all requests to the API are made using the HTTP driver and all of the methods will always return a `Promise` by `axios`.

 For more details on individual method options check the [Options Guide](/options/core) and [Methods Guide](/methods/overview).